-The troubleshooting guide describes symptoms, probable causes, and recommended action for problems you may encounter with the sample-draw hydrogen sulfide gas detector.
+The troubleshooting guide describes symptoms, probable causes, and recommended action for problems you may encounter with the sample draw detector.

-NOTE: This troubleshooting guide describes sample-draw detector problems only.
-See the instruction manual for the monitoring device if it exhibits any problems.
+NOTE: This troubleshooting guide describes sample draw detector problems only.
+See the instruction manual for the controller if it exhibits any problems.